Man convicted in Welch girls case released from prison; 'I'm going to be watching,' victim's mother says

 Busick was released between 6:30 a.m. and 6:45 a.m.
 Friday, DOC spokeswoman Kay Thompson said.

-Bible said Friday her main motivation in being there was for Busick to see her.
+Bible said Friday that her main motivation in being there was for Busick to see her.

 "I want him to know that I'm here and I'm not going anywhere," she said.
 "He's out walking around.
 He gets to go on, but my child does not."